15 Super-Cute Breakfasts (That Are Super-Easy to Make)

 Silly Breakfast Toast Faces

 Talk about toast with a ‘tude!
 Channel your inner Picasso to whip up this silly breakfast toast.
 Start with whole-grain bread, slather with hummus (here’s how to make your own), then create hair, eyes and a mouth out of sliced veggies.
 So fun and healthy!
+While you’re at it, check out these fun food ideas that you can use for more than just breakfast, too.

 This sweet banana-and-cereal sushi will have you rolling into Monday morning like a parenting pro.
 (Pun intended!)
 Kids always want to eat what you’re eating, so they’ll love the chance to have “grown up” food for breakfast.
 Eat some cereal-coated sushi with them—you’ll set a good example and encourage them to eat breakfast, too.